-For more information about CMONA's services and resources, call the agency at 279-5771.
+A number of financial assistance programs as well as free basic needs are offered.
+For more information about CMONA's services and resources, call the agency at 803-279-5771.

 The Weatherization Assistance Program, which is administered by Aiken/Barnwell Community Action Commission, Inc will help people reduce their energy bills.
 It is aimed at low and moderate income families who live in the Aiken area.
 It will help them reduce their energy bills by installing cost-effective energy-efficiency measures.
 The program is free to qualified applicants.

-The program is conducted and regulated in accordance with all of the policies and guidelines that were created by the State of South Carolina's Governor's Office of Economic Opportunity and also the United States Department of Energy.
+The program is conducted and regulated in accordance with all of the policies and guidelines that were created by the State of South Carolina's Governor's Office of Economic Opportunity.
+Another partner on free energy conservation is the United States Department of Energy.

 The bottom line is that the Aiken/Barnwell/Lexington Community Action Commission Inc. has operated a successful Weatherization Program for 30 plus years.
 Currently they are servicing 9 counties in South Carolina, including Aiken, Allendale, Bamberg, Barnwell, Calhoun, Greenville, Hampton, Lexington, and Richland Counties.
 Contact the agency at 291 Beaufort Street, Aiken, SC, or call them at (803) 648-6836.

 Aiken Technical College offers the "Give Kids a Smile” program.
-Dozens of students each year get their teeth cleaned and other dental services for free.
-Last year, dental hygienists and volunteer dentists began a procedure of providing the children with a thorough cleaning, followed by screening from the dentists, to ensure that longer term solutions were put into place.
+Call (803) 508-7328.
+Dozens of students of all ages (as well as kids) each year get their teeth cleaned and other dental services for free.
+It can help low-income as well as uninsured Aiken County families.
+Dental hygienists and volunteer dentists began a procedure of providing the children with a thorough cleaning, followed by screening from the dentists, to ensure that longer term solutions were put into place.
 Find other ways to get help help with dental bills.
-Learn more.

-Students at the college provide assistance as needed and they are also observed by the hygienists and dentists.
-In addition, a group of health science students from the Aiken County Career and Technology Center also coordinated games and other fun activities for children while they waited to see a hygienist and a dentist, so kids are entertained as they wait for their cleaning.
+Students at the college provide assistance as needed and they are also observed by the hygienists as well as highly trained dentists.
+In addition, a group of health science students from the Aiken County Career and Technology Center also coordinated games and other fun activities for children while they waited to see a hygienist or a dentist, so kids are entertained as they wait for their cleaning.